typescript-cheatsheets/react/README.md

 **Custom Hooks**

-If you are returning an array in your Custom Hook, you will want to avoid type inference as Typescript will infer a union type (when you actually want different types in each position of the array).
+If you are returning an array in your Custom Hook, you will want to avoid type inference as TypeScript will infer a union type (when you actually want different types in each position of the array).
 Instead, use [TS 3.4 const assertions](https://devblogs.microsoft.com/typescript/announcing-typescript-3-4/#const-assertions):

 ```tsx
 export function useLoading() {